naelstrof/1400-hangman/README.md

 This is just a repo for a hangman project me and my classmates must do.

 Classmates!
-Please clone this repo and commit your name below for practice!
-You will have to make a pull request for your commits.
-Look at some tutorials if needed.
+Please fork this repo and add your name below:
+Follow this tutorial if you need help: https://help.github.com/articles/fork-a-repo

 Dalton Nell